eddieantonio/blog/_posts/2015-04-16-iterm-italics.md

 The problem is when SSHing into machines without your custom terminfo entry installed---other machines don't know what to do with it.
 They resort to safe defaults which means everything gets screwy.
-In order to get around it, you have to make sure any `.bash_profiles`, `.zshrc` or the like set your `$TERM` to `xterm-256color` or at least something compatible, lest you suffer losing all of your pretty visual features in Vim.
+In order to get around it, you have to make sure to add an appopriate line to your remote `.bash_profile`, `.zshrc` or the similar file that sets your `$TERM` to `xterm-256color` or at least something compatible, lest you suffer losing all of your pretty visual features in Vim.
 To me, this is unacceptable.

 # My solution

 Simply override the local entry for `xterm-256color`!
-Sure, it's a bit uncouth, but your only affecting your own machine, right?
-The worst thing that can happen is that remote machines won't display italics.
+Sure, it's a bit uncouth, but you're only affecting your own machine, right?
+The worst that can happen is that remote machines won't display italics.
 Conversely, you _probably_ don't SSH into your Mac, so the fact that you have a "damaged" terminfo entry is entirely irrelevant.
 If you're still with me, do the following: